iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 # iExec explorer

-The iExec explorer is a high level protocol explorer that allow to quickly browse iExec protocol.
+The iExec explorer is a high level protocol explorer that allows to quickly browse iExec protocol.

 The iExec explorer is available at <https://explorer.iex.ec>.